Dionuta/B6-Execution/README.md

  <ul>

   <li>Execution Phase of Execution Context</li>
+  <li>Single Threaded - one command at a time.</li>
+  <li>Synchronous - one at a time and in order.</li>

  </ul>

 <h1>Notes</h1>

 In the 'Execution Phase' code is run line by line.
+JavaScript is single threaded and sychronous in it's execution.